bobbyg211/ultimate-carousel/README.md

 - Lazy image loading option

-- Allow for sets of carousels to be created with the same options

 - Allow for more than 5 maxSlidesShown

 - Tweak active state for perimeter slides to be more accurate